Brian-Quach/Web-Crawl/src/README.md

-#Welcome to the webcrawlers API ♫꒰･‿･๑꒱
+# The Webcrawlers API ♫꒰･‿･๑꒱

 ## The methods available for use:
-* signup - sign up a new user given the username and password
+* signUp - sign up a new user given the username and password
-* signin - sign in an existing user given the username and password
+* signIn - sign in an existing user given the username and password
 * signout - signout the current user that is signed in
 * getlevel - given the username, get the level
 * givexp - given the username, give xp to the user